Pittsburgh Pirates at Miami Marlins game preview

 BOTTOM LINE

-Josh Bell and the Pirates will take on Miami at Marlins Park.

-The Marlins are 12-24 in home games.
-Miami has a collective on-base percentage of .293, last in the National League.
-Miguel Rojas leads the club with a mark of .329.
+The Marlins are 13-24 in home games.
+Miami has slugged .348, last in the league.
+Jorge Alfaro leads the club with a .441 slugging percentage, including 14 extra-base hits and nine home runs.

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 19 extra base hits and is batting .244.
-Garrett Cooper has 13 hits and is batting .382 over the last 10 games for Miami.
+Alfaro leads the Marlins with nine home runs and is batting .271.
+Brian Anderson is 10-for-36 with three doubles, a home run and five RBIs over the last 10 games for Miami.

-Bell leads the Pirates with 47 extra base hits and is slugging .656.
-Moran is 10-for-35 with two doubles, four home runs and 11 RBIs over the last 10 games for Pittsburgh.
+Josh Bell leads the Pirates with 48 extra base hits and has 64 RBIs.
+Colin Moran is 8-for-35 with a double, three home runs and 10 RBIs over the last 10 games for Pittsburgh.

 LAST 10 GAMES